firsttris/ccu-addon-mui/README.md

 After these steps, the PWA will appear as an icon on your home screen, and you can use it just like a native app.

-# Use WakeLock to Prevent Screen from Standby
+# Use WakeLock to prevent Screen from Standby

-To perevent the App from going into standby, we use the [WakeLock API](https://developer.mozilla.org/en-US/docs/Web/API/Screen_Wake_Lock_API).
+To perevent the PWA from going into standby, we use the [WakeLock API](https://developer.mozilla.org/en-US/docs/Web/API/Screen_Wake_Lock_API).

 Steps to enable WakeLock experimental API in Chrome: